openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 The review workflow may take various shapes depending on the type of review a journal uses.
 This workflow allows you to assign articles to reviewers, gather the reviews and communicate a decision about the article to the author.

 This guide will cover the default review workflow, which applies to single anonymous, double anonymous, and most of the open and triple anonymous workflows.
-There are additional guides for triple anonymous peer review and sharing reviews and author responses.
-Additionally, there is information available on configuring the peer review process and setting up review forms. <!-- missing hyperlinks across the board -->
+There are additional pages with information on using [triple anonymous peer review](../review/triple-anonymous-peer-review.md) and [sharing reviews and author responses](../review/sharing-review.md).
+Additionally, there is information available on [configuring the peer review process](../review/index.md) and [setting up review forms](../review/review-forms.md).

 ## Setting up a review